 Mechanisms and technologies to enable us to efficiently recycle resources are becoming increasingly important, in terms of securing stable supplies of metal resources and enabling the sustainable development of society as a whole.

 In particular, waste electrical and electronic equipment (WEEE), such as televisions, computers and cellular phones contain large quantities of valuable metals such as precious metals and rare metals.
 These “urban mines”* are being thrust into the spotlight because they enable highly efficient extraction (recycling) of resources with minimal impact on the environment and local communities compared to natural mines.

-Alongside our high-level operational expertise and the “Mitsubishi Process”, a unique continuous copper smelting and converting process developed exclusively by Mitsubishi Materials, we have established a global collection network, and are constantly working to improve and reinforce processing capacity, as well as services such as our online booking system.
-Between the Naoshima Smelter & Refinery (Kagawa prefecture) and the Onahama Smelter & Refinery (Fukushima prefecture, Onahama Smelting & Refining Co.
-Ltd.), we are currently able to process E-Scrap on a world-class scale of approximately 140,000 tons annually.
+Alongside our high-level operational expertise and the “Mitsubishi Process,” a unique continuous copper smelting and converting process developed exclusively by Mitsubishi Materials, we have established a global collection network, and are constantly working to improve and reinforce acceptance and processing capacity, as well as services such as our online booking system.

 In February 2018 we completed the construction of a collection plant in the Netherlands, handling activities such as intake, inspection and sampling of E-Scrap.
 This has increased the groupʼs annual E-Scrap intake and processing capacity to approximately 160,000 tons.